JacoboLansac/audits/solo/origami/origami-erc4626vault-donation-attack.md

 ## Impact: medium/high

 Once the vault is deployed, an attacker can frontrun the first honest depositor, and steal the full deposit of the victim.
-The attack can be repeated for multiple multiple "first" depositors.
+The attack can be repeated for multiple "first" depositors.

 Pre-conditions for the attack:
 - `OrigamiErc4626` is deployed